shane0/shane0.github.io/docs/basics.md

 In addition to its importance as a teaching on loving-kindness, the Metta Sutta is also highly regarded for its poetic and meditative quality.
 It is often recited and used as a focus for meditation and has been widely translated into various languages.

-## A Friend Mitta Sutta (AN 7:35)

-The "A Friend" Metta Sutta (AN 7:35) is a Buddhist sutta that is part of the Pali Canon.
-It is a discourse on the practice of loving-kindness and compassion, and is considered to be one of the most important teachings on these qualities in early Buddhism.

-In this sutta, the Buddha teaches the importance of cultivating feelings of friendliness and compassion towards oneself, one's friends, neutral individuals, and even one's enemies.
-By doing so, one can cultivate inner peace, reduce feelings of hatred and anger, and create the conditions for a harmonious and peaceful life.

-The sutta is often recited as part of Buddhist practice, and is used as a focus for meditation.
-It is considered to be a powerful tool for developing love, compassion, and mindfulness, and for reducing negative emotions like hatred, anger, and fear.

 ## in buddhism what meditations use dicohtomies

 In Buddhism, there are several meditation practices that use dichotomies or pairs of opposites.